TheCowboyAI/w3/memory-bank/progress.md

 The interfaces communicate with the backend through NATS messaging, with system requests via standardized subjects and a separate command channel for container control.
 This AI agent-driven approach provides a consistent, intelligent interaction experience across all platforms while optimizing for each platform's specific capabilities.

+For system security, we've established a comprehensive architecture with:

+1. **Root Certificate Authority (CA)** - Generated in an air-gapped environment and used to sign CIM's TLS certificates and initialize NATS
+2. **YubiKey Integration** - Hardware-based security for storing the Root CA's Certify Key and providing authentication
+3. **Key Hierarchy** - Multi-level hierarchy from Root CA to user keys with proper separation of concerns
+4. **Certificate Infrastructure** - X.509 certificates using ED25519 for optimal security and performance
+5. **Authentication Framework** - Multiple methods with YubiKey as primary, supporting RBAC and least privilege principles
+6. **Secure Communication** - TLS encryption for all NATS traffic with mutual TLS for service communication
+7. **Key Management Processes** - Secure procedures for air-gapped key generation and YubiKey initialization

+This security architecture provides a robust foundation for the CIM system, addressing authentication, encryption, and access control needs while ensuring the integrity of our communications and data.

 For full details, see memory-bank/system_design.md, memory-bank/domainPatterns.md, and memory-bank/techContext.md, as well as the design decision documentation in docs/notes/.

 ## Known Issues and Challenges